Company ordered to pay $658,000 after lime 'white-out' caused fatal crash

 She never regained consciousness and died in Tauranga Hospital on February 8.

-The Pyes Pā School deputy principal was survived by her husband Roy and two adult children Neil and Gabby.
+The Pyes Pā School deputy principal was survived by her husband Roy and two adult children Niall and Gabby.

 The incident was caused after lime dust, which was being spread out on a Pahtuna dairy farm by Wealleans Bay of Plenty Ltd, blew across the highway.